Key Takeaways

 Key Features:

-- Leverage: Coinbase has started offering derivatives and futures for non-U.S. customers, although U.S. users are restricted from these products due to regulatory challenges.
+- Leverage: Coinbase offers derivatives and futures for non-U.S. customers, although U.S. users are restricted from these products due to regulatory challenges.

 - Products: Spot trading (buy and hold), institutional products, derivatives, and futures (for select regions).